gitter-badger/CLOUD-ATLAS/README.md

 We recommend Cloudflare.com (0€ Basic plan, unlimited pages, unlimited bandwidth and 500 deploys a month)

-Your static, but API refreshed app, will be deployed to 200 servers worldwide, loading your app in an average of 1.8 sec in every corner around the globe.
+Your static, but from the API fed dynamic app, will be deployed to 200 servers worldwide, loading your app in an average of 1.8 sec in every corner around the globe.
 From Metropole to jungle village...

 Your API is pretty much the only bottleneck!